Martin Cleaver/AP

 In a 1997 interview with Salon magazine, Lessing and interviewer Dwight Garner discuss the sexual revolution, political correctness, the Cold War, and the publishing process.

-Guardian writer Xan Brooks recently interviewed Lessing at the Hay literature festival, where they discussed her most recent book, The Cleft, published this year.
+Guardian writer Xan Brooks interviewed Lessing at the Hay literature festival in 2007, where they discussed her most recent book, The Cleft, published this year.

 Bill Moyers’ 2003 interview with Lessing sheds light on her writing process, the self-proclaimed “neurotic” quality of needing to write continually, the effect of being a child of World War I, the impact of the sixties, and the buildup to the war in Iraq (which began two months after this interview took place).